Quezon, Bukidnon: Utilities

 There are five existing communication system linking the municipality to the parts of the country.
 These are the SOTELCO, PLDT, GLOBE, SMART and DOTC-Telof.
-Several internet cafes are also thriving in the Poblacion to cater the digital needs of the constituents.
+Several fiber-optic internet service providers are also thriving in the Poblacion to cater the digital needs of the constituents and these are the GLOBE Telecom, PLDT, Converge ICT Solution and Haturiko Network and Data Solution.